Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Result Analysis

 \textbf{Result.} Table~\ref{tab:baselinesresults} presents the comparison results between {\tool} and the baselines for smart contract comment generation.
 In this table, we emphasize the best performance for different performance measures in bold.
 Specifically, {\tool} can achieve the performance of 33.41\%, 35.38\%, 17.42\%, and 27.89\% in terms of BLEU, ROUGE-1, ROUGE-2, and ROUGE-L performance measures.
 Compared to the baselines, the performance of {\tool} can be improved on average by 7.70\%, 8.14\%, 2.49\%, and 17.26\% in terms of four performance measures.
 Then to check whether the performance difference between {\tool} and baselines is significant, we conduct Wilcoxon signed-rank tests~\cite{wilcoxon1992individual} at the confidence level of 95\%.
 Our $p$-value is smaller than 0.05, which means the performance improvement of {\tool} compared to baselines is significant.

+When comparing two baselines CodeT5 and Rencos, we find they achieve similar results in our study.
+Although the experimental results of Rencos~\cite{zhang2020retrieval} indicate that the hybrid approach can outperform the deep learning approach.
+However, we consider CodeT5 as the deep learning-based baseline in our study, which is a state-of-the-art code pre-trained model, while the deep learning model part of Rencos only considers the attentional encoder-decoder model, which is trained from scratch.
 It is worth noting that the information retrieval approach CCGIR still outperforms the deep learning approach CodeT5 and the hybrid approach Rencos in terms of all the performance measures in our study.
 This finding is consistent with our previous research findings~\cite{yang2022ccgir} due to the extensive code reuse (i.e., code clone) during smart contract development.
 However, our proposed approach {\tool} can outperform CCGIR, which shows applying LLMs to smart contract generation is a valuable direction and worth paying attention to.
 Here, we find all the approaches achieve low performance for the ROUGE-2 measure.
 The possible reason is that ROUGE-2 is mainly focused on 2-gram overlap when compared to ROUGE-1 and most generation-based approaches tend to generate lengthy code comments.

 Finally, we use two cases in Figure~\ref{fig:cases} to show the effectiveness of our proposed approach.
 In the first case, CodeT5 and Rencos can learn the keyword ``balance" in the target smart contract code.
 However, these two baselines fail to understand the specific meaning of the target code.
 CCGIR cannot retrieve sufficiently similar code, so its reused comment is independent of the semantics of the target code.
 While the comment generated by {\tool} conveys an identical semantic when compared with the ground-truth comment.
 In the second case, the comments generated by {\tool} as well as the ground-truth comment both contain the key phrases ``modifier" and ``not locked".
 This indicates that {\tool} can effectively understand the target smart contract code and generate the corresponding comment by LLMs and in-context learning.
 However, the comments generated by three baselines can only convey the basic notion of ``not lock", resulting in low-quality comments.
 Based on these two cases, we find that baselines struggle to learn the knowledge of the target smart contract code from the limited corpus, but {\tool} can leverage the related knowledge of LLMs to generate better comments for smart contract code snippets.